 Having a hard time visualizing your future wants and needs?
 Here are 7 ways to imagine the future you want to have.

-Once you know what you want, the NewRetirement Planner can help you see the numbers you need to achieve.
+Once you know what you want, the NewRetirement Planner can help you see the numbers you need to achieve and develop a comfortable plan for achieving your goals.
 Find out if you are on track and get loads of ideas for how to make better decisions.

 Once you have determined your near- and long-term financial needs, you may learn that you need to save more.
 Set up a plan to increase your savings – perhaps gradually, over time.
 To make the goal setting achievable and meaningful, you will want to be specific and detailed.
 For example, you might say that you are going to save an additional $5 every day or try for $500 a month with 50% of that going to retirement and the balance for other savings goals.

 Automate: Not sure how to save more?
 Automating savings is one of the best things you can do today to set you up for a better future.
 Automating savings (especially if you schedule increases to correspond with salary bumps) insures that savings will happen.

 Want more tips for how you can save more?
 Here are 22 smart and easy ways to boost savings big!